RomainCaret/mongoptiComponents/README.md

-This is a 3 step dummy pipeline job.
-It uploads a local sample csv file for input data.
-It uses locally defined components - train, score and eval.
-You need to edit the compute cluster in the defaults section and run the `az ml job create --file pipeline.yml` to submit the pipeline job.
+This is a 1 step pipeline job creating a model.

+To use it, you can go in Azure Cloud Shell then try this :

+az ml component create --file training_inference.yml

+(for me) az ml component create --file training_inference.yml --resource-group rg-sbx-aiops --workspace-name romain-mlbox